 Magic happens in the classroom when young children explore and experience Shakespeare’s drama.
 Early exposure to Shakespeare allows children to immerse themselves in rich literature and complex ideas at an early age.
 Young children are fearless when trying out new language and are able to appreciate the musicality of Shakespeare’s plays.

-Written by Ontario teachers for Ontario students and teachers, The World of Fashion Student Resource and Teacher Resource will address all learning outcomes for both:
+The World of Fashion Student Resource and Teacher Resource address all curriculum strands for:

 Understanding Fashion, Grade 11—College Preparation HNC3C

 The World of Fashion, Grade 12 —University/College Preparation HNB4M

 The World of Fashion Student Resource provides students with everything they need to explore, research, communicate and reflect on the Canadian and global fashion industry.
 It offers comprehensive coverage of content strands through accessible and engaging topics and articles that empower students to develop and apply critical thinking, research and inquiry skills.

 The World of Fashion Student Resource is designed for use with The World of Fashion Teacher Resource, which provides all you need to plan, teach and assess in one comprehensive resource.

 Written from a Canadian perspective, the Nutrition and Health Student Resource and Teacher Resource will address all learning outcomes for both::